Leadership Courses

 National Lifeguard education is designed to develop a sound understanding of lifeguarding principles, good judgment, and a mature and responsible attitude toward the role of the lifeguard.
 The course develops the basic lifeguarding skills, principles, and decision-making processes that will assist the lifeguard to evaluate and adapt to different aquatic facilities and emergencies.

-Workplace Standard First Aid
+Intermediate Workplace First Aid

 Prerequisite: None

 Includes CPR-C certification.
-Standard First Aid provides comprehensive training covering all aspects of first aid.
+Intermediate First Aid provides comprehensive training covering all aspects of first aid.
 Workplace Standard First Aid incorporates Emergency First Aid and is designed for those who require a more in-depth understanding of first aid including: legal implications of first aid treatment, spinal injuries, heat or cold injuries, bone and joint injuries, chest injuries, and medical emergencies.

 Swim Instructor